 St. Bartholomew was one of the Twelve Apostles; some Bible scholars identify him with Nathanael (John 1:46-50).
 He was martyred in 69 AD after converting the King of Armenia, Polymius, to Christianity.

-History & Folklore / Artwork / Activities / Recipes / Resources
+History & Lore / Artwork / Activities / Recipes / Resources

 Blackburn, Bonnie and Leofranc Holford-Strevens.
 Oxford Companion to the Year.
 Oxford University Press, 1999.